Randy Vancourt

 Randy Vancourt is a Canadian composer and entertainer.
 A Juno Award nominated composer, he has written music for television series such as Man Alive, Hello Mrs. Cherrywinkle, Carmen SanDiego and Dudley the Dragon.

 He is also a writer of stage musicals including Chutzpah a Go-Go, Born Lucky, Boardwalk! and The Rocky Road To Dublin.

 His recordings have received international airplay, with his Radio Freaks songs appearing on the syndicated Dr. Demento radio show.

 He is a founding member of the comedy troupe Radio Freaks who appeared for three years on CIUT Radio.

-Randy is the son of author A. Lawrence Vaincourt, famous for his popular poem Just A Common Soldier.
+Randy is the son of author A. Lawrence Vaincourt, notable for his popular poem Just A Common Soldier.